 ADJUDICATION PROCESS

-Application materials will be reviewed by the IPVS Early Career Working Group.
+Application materials will be reviewed by the IPVS Early Career Committee.
 Applications which do not meet eligibility criteria will be discarded.
 Eligible applications will be judged based on the quality of the proposed training opportunity, the suitability of the hosting institution for providing the specific training, the merit of the applicant, and the relevance of the training in the context of papillomavirus research.
 Consideration will also be given to gender balance and regional balance of awardees.
-The adjudication committee will aim to notify applicants of the outcome within (2) months following the contest deadlines.
+The adjudication committee will aim to notify applicants of the outcome within two (2) months following the contest deadline.

 No awards may be given if there are no applications, if applications are ineligible, or if applications are of insufficient quality.
 In these cases, the funds will be kept to give more awards during subsequent contests.